Dealing With Paradoxes in The Workplace

 A Paradox is Balanced

 Paradoxes in the workplace is an actual event that has at least two clashing sides and may appear as a conflict.
 It has two oppositions that can be both right and wrong at the same time.
-Treating paradoxes in the workplace as a problem to be solved and selecting any one side of the paradox only creates difficulties and frustration and other negative consequences.
-Instead, a paradox must be balanced.
 To tackle it, we must change our mindset and wholeheartedly embrace and understand both positions and believe that both polarities are valid.

 Contact us if you are interested in a workplace related training program that is tailored to the needs of your organization or team.